run-llama/llama_index/docs/community/integrations/vector_stores.md

 from llama_index.vector_stores import CassandraVectorStore import cassio

-# For an Astra DB cloud instance:
+# To use an Astra DB cloud instance through CQL:
 cassio.init(database_id="1234abcd-...", token="AstraCS:...")

 # For a Cassandra cluster: